outerport/paramit/README.md

 ## What is Haipera?

-Haipera is an open-source framework to take scripts _and_ notebooks and make them 'production ready'.
+Haipera is an open-source framework to take scripts _and_ notebooks and make them **production ready**.

 - 🦥 **Config files without any code.** Automatically probes the source code to generate reproducible config files.
 - 🐳 **Deploy on virtualenv for reproducible experiments.** Takes care of all the virtual environments (with auto-updates) of your code for maximum reproducibility of experiments.
-- 🤖 **Setup grid search from CLI.** Use the command line to directly iterate through hyperparameters.
+- 🤖 **Grid search from CLI.** Use the command line to directly iterate through hyperparameters.
 - 🪵 **Automatic experiment logging.** Automatically generates per-experiment output folders with reproducible configs.
-- ☁️ **Hosted on the Cloud (coming soon!).** Run everything locally, or send your model to Haipera Cloud or your own cloud accounts for parallel experimentation.
+- ☁️ **Scale to the Cloud (coming soon!).** Run everything locally, or send your model to Haipera Cloud or your own Cloud for parallel experimentation.

 Other general features: